The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: RESULTS

-After shifting all afterglows to $z=1$ (Paper I), we can compare the afterglows of Type I and Type II GRBs.
-The results are shown in Fig. \ref{Bigfig2}, the labeling is identical to that in Fig. \ref{Bigfig1}.
-Magnitude shifts $dR_c$ and absolute magnitudes $M_B$ at one day after the burst are given in Table \ref{tabTypeI}.
-It is immediately apparent that while the afterglows of Type II GRBs still tend to cluster in luminosity space \citep[K06,][Paper I]{LZ2006, Nardini2006, Nardini2008}, the afterglows of Type I GRBs spread even further apart.
-At 0.1 days, the total span is greater than 11 magnitudes, from GRB 060121 at 17th magnitude \citep[assuming $z=4.6$,][]{Ugarte060121} to an upper limit on the afterglow of GRB 050509B at fainter than 28th magnitude.
-Assuming $z=1.7$ for GRB 060121, the spread is about 1.5 magnitudes less.
-At the same time, the spread of Type II GRB afterglows is only about 6 magnitudes, from 14th to 20th magnitude, and these afterglows tend to cluster even more strongly at later times.
-The variance of the complete Type II GRB afterglow sample of Paper I is 2.6 magnitudes, whereas the variance of the Type I GRB afterglow detections is 6.3 magnitudes (3.1 magnitudes without GRB 060121), that of the upper limits 4.0 magnitudes.
-For the complete Type I GRB afterglow sample (detections and upper limits, but without GRB 060121), the variance is at least 3.6 magnitudes.
-Furthermore, the Type I GRB afterglows are much fainter than those of Type II GRBs, as has been predicted by \cite{Panaitescu2001}.
-GRB 060121, which probably lies at high redshift and is strongly collimated \citep{Ugarte060121, Levan060121}, is comparable to typical Type II GRB afterglows if $z=4.6$, and comparable to faint Type II GRB afterglows if $z=1.7$.
-The afterglow of the extremely energetic GRB 060313 \citep{Roming060313}, assuming $z=1$, is also comparable to the faintest Type II GRB afterglows of the sample.
-At about one day, the afterglow of GRB 060614, by far the brightest observed Type I GRB afterglow, is half a magnitude fainter than the afterglow of GRB 070419A (Paper I), and then it becomes even fainter rapidly.
-Assuming the association with a galaxy at $z=0.111$ \citep{BergerGCNz061201A, Stratta061201}, the afterglow of GRB 061201 has a magnitude of $R_C\approx25.5$ just a few minutes after the GRB, which is about 11 magnitudes fainter than the typical early Type II GRB afterglows.
-The afterglow of GRB 060505, for which it is unclear if it is a Type I GRB \citep{Ofek060505} or a Type II GRB \citep{FynboNature, Thoene060505, McBreen060505}, is here seen to be about 4 magnitudes fainter than the faintest Type II GRB afterglows, but well comparable to the other Type I GRB afterglows or upper limits thereon.
-It is thus clearly not a classical Type II GRB, but also not of the subluminous Type II family, such as GRB 980425 \citep{Galama1998}, GRB 031203 \citep{Sazonov031203, Soderberg031203, Malesani2004} and XRF 060218 \citep{Campana060218, Pian060218, Soderberg060218}, as these GRBs, while possessing very faint afterglows, were also accompanied by energetic supernovae.
+Furthermore, the Type I GRB afterglows are much less luminous than those of Type II GRBs, as has been predicted by \citet[][see also \citealt{Fan2005}]{Panaitescu2001}.
+The one clear exception is GRB 060121 (Figure \ref{Bigfig2DetInSec}), which probably lies at high redshift and is strongly collimated \citep{Ugarte060121, Levan060121}, and which we classify as a Type II GRB candidate.
+It is comparable in luminosity to typical Type II GRB afterglows if $z=4.6$, and comparable to faint Type II GRB afterglows if $z=1.7$.
+The afterglow of the extremely energetic GRB 060313 \citep{Roming060313}, assuming $z=1$, is also comparable to the faintest Type II GRB afterglows of the sample (Figure \ref{Bigfig2DetInSec}), the same is the case for the also extremely energetic \emph{Fermi}-LAT GRB 090510 (Figure \ref{Bigfig2DetSec}, for this GRB the redshift is secure), though it fades rapidly after 0.02 days \citep{DePasquale090510, McBreenLAT}.
+At about one day, the afterglow of GRB 060614, by far the brightest observed Type I GRB afterglow (\kref{Observed}), is just slightly brighter than the afterglow of XRF 050416A (the faintest afterglow in the sample of Paper I), and then it becomes even fainter rapidly.
+The late optical flare of GRB 050724 \citep{Malesani050724} is seen to peak at a similar magnitude, and the magnitude of the afterglow of GRB 051221A is also comparable (Figure \ref{Bigfig2DetSec}, all three redshifts are secure).
+Assuming the association with a galaxy at $z=0.111$ \citep{Stratta061201, Berger2010}, the afterglow of GRB 061201 has a magnitude of $R_C\approx25.5$ just a few minutes after the GRB, which is about 11 mag fainter than the typical early Type II GRB afterglows (Figure \ref{Bigfig2DetInSec}).
+The faintest detected afterglow at one day is that of GRB 080905A \citep{Rowlinson080905A}, at $R_C=29.3$ (Figure \ref{Bigfig2DetSec}); the redshift for this GRB is secure.
+Even fainter are the upper limits (derived in this work) on GRB 050911 (Figure \ref{Bigfig2ULInSec}), if one assumes an association with a galaxy cluster at $z=0.1646$ \citep{BergerClusterSGRB}.
+The afterglow of GRB 060505, for which it is unclear if it is a Type I GRB \citep[][as well as our own classification according to \citealt{Zhang080913} as well as \citealt{Lü2010}]{Ofek060505} or a Type II GRB \citep{FynboNature, Thoene060505, McBreen060505}, is here seen to be about 3 mag fainter than the faintest Type II GRB afterglows, but well comparable to the other Type I GRB afterglows or upper limits thereon.
+It is thus clearly not a classical Type II GRB, but also not of the subluminous Type II family, such as GRB 980425 \citep{Galama1998}, GRB 031203 \citep{Sazonov031203, Soderberg031203, Malesani2004} and XRF 060218 \citep{Campana060218, Pian060218, Soderberg060218}, as these GRBs, while possessing very faint afterglows, were also accompanied by energetic SNe.
 We refer to \kref{Hybrid} for a deeper discussion on this GRB.
+Three afterglows which were seen to be exceptional observationally (\kref{Observed}), namely GRBs 051227, 070707 and 080503, are all not remarkable any more.
+In all three cases we caution that we do not know a redshift, but have assumed $z=1$ due to the fact that all three have very faint host galaxies -- and in this case, their exceptional observational faintness would mostly be due to a distance effect (though they are all still much fainter than Type II GRB afterglows).